processchallenge/processchallenge.github.io/dataset.md

 **Important**: for the test set, the transcripts and diagnoses are not available because providing manual transcription conflicts with the design principles of modern automated detection systems.

 #### Baseline results
-* Classification task
-Baseline results in the cookie theft (CT), semantic fluency and phonemic fluency (VF) and their combination (CT+VF) are presented in terms of accuracy (Acc.), precision (Prec.), recall (Rec.), and F1 score, reported as percentages.
+* Baseline classification results in the cookie theft (CT), semantic fluency and phonemic fluency (VF) and their combination (CT+VF) are presented in terms of accuracy (Acc.), precision (Prec.), recall (Rec.), and F1 score, reported as percentages.

 <img src="/Results-cls.png" alt="Classification results" width="50%" height="50%"/>

-* Regression task
-Baseline regression results in terms of root mean squared error (RMSE).
+* Baseline regression results in terms of root mean squared error (RMSE).
 <img src="/Results-reg.png" alt="Regression results" width="50%" height="50%"/>